|Value||Eligibility||Open date||Close date|

 a.
 Established in 2014, in honour of Walter Moore, Emeritus Professor of Physical Chemistry at the University of Sydney, the Walter Moore Honours Scholarship is awarded to outstanding students enrolled in the Honours program in the School of Chemistry at the University of Sydney.

 a.
-The Scholarship is offered subject to the applicant having an unconditional offer of admission in full-time and part-time in an Honours degree within the School of Chemistry at the University of Sydney.
+The Scholarship is offered subject to the applicant being currently enrolled in full-time or parttime in an Honours degree within the School of Chemistry at the University of Sydney.

 b.
 Applicants must be able to demonstrate financial need.